 - You will need Zoom and a web browser.
 We recommend Google Chrome, but Firefox also works well.
-Note that Internet Explorer and Microsoft Edge should not be used, since they are apparently incompatible with Exam Tools.
+Note that Internet Explorer should not be used, since it is apparently incompatible with Exam Tools.

-- After you join the Zoom conference, you will need to open https://exam.tools/portal/applicant and login using the session call sign AA7HW and your PIN.
+- After you join the Zoom conference, we will instruct you to share your screen and open https://exam.tools/portal/applicant and login using the session call sign AA7HW and your PIN.
 (Note that you will need permission to login, and we will not give you permission until after you join our Zoom meeting.)

 - Please make sure that any alerts are turned off, so that they don't interfere with the exam.

 I will email a Zoom link about 5 minutes before the remote test session begins.
-You will be in a waiting room ("Please wait, the meeting host will let you in soon.") until it is your turn to take an examination.
+Unless there is a problem with your registration or payment, you will not receive any other email from me prior to the exam.
+You will be in a waiting room ("Please wait, the meeting host will let you in soon.") or a breakout room until it is your turn to take the examination.
 Depending upon how many people are ahead of you, and how long each person takes to complete their examination(s), your wait may be as long as 90 minutes.
-If for some reason, your wait will be longer than 90 minutes, I will send a message via Zoom to you in the waiting room.
+If for some reason, your wait will be longer than 90 minutes, I will send a message via Zoom to you in the waiting room or breakout room.

 Here is information from the Zoom Help Center regarding how to join a Zoom meeting: https://support.zoom.us/hc/en-us/articles/201362193-Joining-a-Meeting.